 Quality-assessed soil data can inform a host of analyses and decisions beyond fertility management, including integrated water resources management, land use planning, commodity production and price forecasting, weather-based insurance schemes and market development for diversified cropping systems.

-The primary outcome of this project will be a modern ‘Soil Intelligence System’ (SIS) for three states in India, Andhra Pradesh, Bihar and Odisha.
-The project will rationalize the costs of obtaining high-quality soil data while building an accessible geo-spatial information system following FAIR (findable, accessible, interoperable, and reusable) principles.
+The primary outcome of this project will be a modern ‘Soil Intelligence System’ (SIS) for three states in India: Andhra Pradesh, Bihar and Odisha.

-ISRIC is responsible for coordination and technical leadership for the ‘targeted’ sampling work and digital soil mapping related activities as welll as the back-end design of the Soil Intelligence System.
+ISRIC is responsible for coordination and technical leadership for activities related to implementation of sampling theory and desing in the context of the Soil Health Card program and digital soil mapping, as well as the design and implementation of the SIS.

 A prototype for the Soil Information System for India is available here.
-It visualizes the mean Zinc concentration per administrative division (District respectively Mandal) in the state of Andra Pradesh.
+It visualizes the mean Zinc concentration per administrative division (District and Mandal) in the state of Andra Pradesh based on the Soil Health Card data.

 The project is funded by the Bill and Melinda Gates Foundation.
 ISRIC is subcontracted through the International Maize and Wheat Improvement Centre (CIMMYT).